Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed money by HMRC.

 What is the current tax year in the UK?

-Tax years in the UK run from the 6th April to the 15th April the following calendar year.
-For example, the tax year covering 2016/2017 ends on the 5th April 2017.
-This means that claims made in 2016/2017 can cover refunds as far back as 2012/2013 - but time is running out to claim for 2012/2013 and you won't be able to do so when the 2016/2017 tax year starts in April.
+UK Tax years run from the 6th of April to the 5th of April the following calendar year.
+For example, the tax year covering 2018/2019 ended on the 5th April 2019.
+This means your tax rebate for that year could cover expenses from as far back as 2015/16.

 Keep up to date with the RIFT Tax Refunds blog